Naqqali

-Naqqāli (نقالی), or Persian epic storytelling, is the oldest form of narrating tales in Iran and has long played a significant role in society.
-A naqqāl is a storyteller who recites epic tales, primarily revolving around the stories of Iranian mythological kings and heroes.
+Naqqali (Note: نقالی.) or naghghali (Note: نقالی.) (lit. 'storytelling; narration'), also known as Persian epic storytelling, is the oldest form of narrating tales in Iran and has long played a significant role in society.
+A naqqal (Note: نقال.) or naghghal (Note: نقال.) is a storyteller who recites epic tales, primarily revolving around the stories of Iranian mythological kings and heroes.

-Naqqāl (نقال)
+Naqqal

-A naqqāl is a storyteller who recites poetry or prose using gestures, expressions, and sometimes music, along with descriptions of inscriptions and paintings.
-A naqqāl requires an exceptional memory to retain poems and texts, as well as improvisational skills and eloquence.
+A naqqal is a storyteller who recites poetry or prose using gestures, expressions, and sometimes music, along with descriptions of inscriptions and paintings.
+Naqqali requires an exceptional memory to retain poems and texts, as well as improvisational skills and eloquence.
 Their attire is typically simple, though they may wear an ancient-style hat or armored coats during performances to depict battle scenes.

+History

 As guardians of folk culture, epic and ethnic stories, and Iranian folk music, naqqāls were historically known for their performances in coffeehouses and historic sites such as caravanserais.
 However, with the decline of traditional coffeehouses, the disappearance of caravanserais, and the rise of modern entertainment forms, as well as neglect in the cultural sphere, the audience for this dramatic Iranian art has gradually diminished.

-During the golden age of coffeehouses, from the early 17th century to the early 20th century, a significant number of naqqāls turned to these establishments, making them centers for naqqāli and Shāhnāmeh-recitation.
+During the golden age of coffeehouses, from the early 17th century to the early 20th century, a significant number of naqqāls turned to these establishments, making them centers for naqqāli and Shahnameh-khani (recitation of the Shahnameh).
 In this period, coffeehouses played an active role in transmitting Iran’s ancient national and religious culture and literature to the largely illiterate or semi-literate masses.
 They were crucial in educating visitors about the traditions, ethics, and values of past heroes and champions.

+Types

 Based on their storytelling style and level of expertise, naqqāls were classified into three categories: